-Therefore, B2C brands can leverage social CRM for lead nurturing to the point of conversion.
+Therefore, B2C brands can leverage Social CRM (sCRM) for lead nurturing to the point of conversion on WeChat.
 Particularly, they need to find the "moment of truth", which is "the most optimal time to engage with the target audience based on previously calculated analytics", according to Douglas.
 This can be every 7 or 14 days and so on.

 In contrast, for B2Bs, WeChat is less likely regarded as the place of conversion.
 Instead, brands had better leverage it as an entrance point for welcoming targets, providing information, and raising brand awareness.